 The thinning of dimensional separation has two main consequences:

 First, as mentioned it is easier for beings to cross realm boundaries.
 Hostile entities require less energy to breech the realm of their targets, or stated another way, metaphysical defenses against physical and psychic violence tend to wane around such times.
 But on a positive side the thinning also supports personal expansion into new realms of being, thus the new moon is said to be a good time for starting new projects and manifesting intent through the principles of reality creation.

 Second, because other realms become temporarily more accessible, occult practices become more effective.
 Invocations, psychic warfare, scrying and remote viewing are assisted during such times.
 This most greatly assists those darker forces who rely upon remote viewing of probable futures and psychic attacks to stalk and ambush their prey.
 But once again on a positive side the intuitive faculties are heightened and more technical forms of divination like scrying gain accuracy.

 Concerning strictly the negative aspects of new and full moon energies, there is a qualitative difference.
-New moon energies tend toward implosion while full moon is characterized by energy of explosion.
+New moon energies tend toward implosion while the full moon is characterized by the energy of the explosion.

 the new moon tends to induce oversensitivity, dissatisfaction, and depression

 the full moon energies amplify overreaction, violence, and outright lunacy